premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-`$ sort file1`	        - This will sort the contents of file1 and displays sorted output on the screen.
+`$ sort file1`	        - This will sort the contents of file1 and display sorted output on the screen.

 </blockquote>